sherman89/WpfReporting/README.md

+### **WARNING: THIS IS NOT PRODUCTION READY CODE, AND I'M NOT A WPF EXPERT.
+For best results with the paginator, do _NOT_ use StackPanel.
+Grid is your friend.
+Paginator does not accept any wacky XAML, it's meant to work with simple reports and that's all, so just use a simple Grid, preferably with star sizing.**

+&nbsp;<br>
 # WPF pagination, printing & other stuff

 The main purpose of this repository is to demonstrate how to create paginated printable documents from plain old XAML controls